zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##The People You'll Meet
 Because of the MPC's unique model, we do not have permanent faculty.
 Here are the people you'll encounter during your time in the MPC.

+####Residents
-####Residents: We keep residents on hand to help students create courses, and structure their goals and Learning Contracts.
+We keep residents on hand to help students create courses, and structure their goals and Learning Contracts.
 Residents give seminars about areas that they're interested in.
 They hang out in the MPC space.
 Most are professionals with businesses or other work outside the MPC.
 We did this deliberately.
 Keeping active professionals in the space allows students to network for opportunities and to learn from the real experience of others.

 Residents are also there if you need to talk about something.
 They'll check in occasionally to see how you're doing toward your goals.